furritos/docker-templates/README.md

-# docker-templates
+# UnRAID Docker Templates

-UnRAID Docker Templates
+Templates for adding containers to unRAID via more GUI-friendly way and allowing easier updates in the future.